Isaackaayyy/English-Premier-League-Match-Analysis-2023-2024-Season/README.md

 # English-Premier-League-Match-Analysis-2023-2024-Season

 About the Project
-This dataset contains fixtures, date of these fixture and time.
-This data is used to analyze the performance of different teams in the English Premier Leaague for the 2023/2024 season
+This dataset contains fixtures, date of these fixtures and kick-off time.
+This data is used to analyze the performance of different teams in the English Premier League for the 2023/2024 season

 Dataset
 This dataset was scraped from the internet - fbref